natashaval/HelloApix/coba.txt

 {
   "swagger" : "2.0",
   "info" : {
-    "description" : "<p>This is a sample server Petstore server.
+    "description" : "This is a sample server Petstore server.
 You can find out more about Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
-For this sample, you can use the api key `special-key` to test the authorization filters.</p>", "version" : "1.0.0",
+For this sample, you can use the api key `special-key` to test the authorization filters.", "version" : "1.0.0",
     "title" : "Swagger Petstore",
     "termsOfService" : "http://swagger.io/terms/",